 “I need some cash.
 I found a tool that will pay off my mortgage.
 It may even give me more cash than I need.
 Now I don’t have to pay monthly principal and interest mortgage payments ever again.
 Sure, my loan balance will rise.
 But FHA guarantees that I’ll never owe more than the value of my home.”

-While every assumption listed above is technically correct, this type of homeowner is becoming a smaller portion of my business.
+While every assumption listed above is technically correct, this type of homeowner is becoming a smaller portion of the reverse mortgage pie.

 WHAT IS THE CORRECT PERCEPTION?